heidi-holappa/tira-labra-2022/documentation/weekly-report-5.md

 ## Quick recap on progress
 - Read a lot and had piffanies
+- LZ77 optimized, great improvement in compression time!
 - Created more diverse test material
+- Cleaned code based on pylint feedback
 - Multiple questions for the course assistant below in section "What remained unclear or caused difficulties"
-- LZ77 optimized, great improvement in compression time!

 ## What have I done this week?
 The first days of the week I had to commit to preparing to the exam of Data Structures and Algorithms II, so unfortunately I had no time to work on this project.
 From the rest of the study hours for the week I had to spend multiple hours on research this time, but I think it was beneficial!
 I was able to optimize the compression time of LZ77 significantly.

-I also created and downloaded new test material for even more diverse testing.
+I also cleaned the code based on pylint feedback and created and downloaded new test material for even more diverse testing.

 ## How has the application progressed?
 - New test material created
 - LZ77 optimized
+- Code refactored and most pylint issues fixed

 ## What did I learn during this week / today?